-Rapid Community Testing for COVID-19 Chief Investigator: Prof Richard Hobbs coronavirus as well as other viruses which cause coughs and high temperatures.
+Rapid Community Testing for COVID-19 Chief Investigator: Prof Richard Hobbs Version /Date 3.0 03 October 2023 coronavirus as well as other viruses which cause coughs and high temperatures.
 This will be a quick test, and we will get the result pretty quickly.
-We can then compare the results from the two different swabs and see how well the tests work by seeing if they give the same results.
-We will ask your parents or carer how you are feeling over the next few weeks and will use your NHS number to get information about you from the NHS.
+We can then compare the results from the two different swabs and see how well the tests work by seeing if they give the same results. and will use your NHS number to get information about you from the NHS.